rogermachacca/VSDdeep/README.md

 -----------------
 ## Installation

-**EQTransformer** supports a variety of platforms, including macOS, Windows, and Linux operating systems.
+**VSDdeep** supports a variety of platforms, including macOS, Windows, and Linux operating systems.
 Note that you will need to have Python 3.x (3.6 or 3.7) installed.
-The **EQTransformer** Python package can be installed using the following options:
+The **VSDdeep** Python package can be installed using the following options:

 #### Via Anaconda (recommended):
 change prefix dir in *env_VSDCdeep.yml* file